 Are the stories that nourish us our food for our languages?

 Food for Language is envisioned as a recipe book that collects personal stories and recipes in four main categories (appetizers, mains, sides and desserts) shared by MCIS Language Service staff, interpreters and translators and Sandgate Shelter staff and clients.
-Our collection will attempt to capture transforming vocabularies and their dynamic relationship.
-The book will remind the audience how food transcends cultures and contributes to the quality of the multicultural fabric of Canada and our global citizenship.
+Our collection attempts to capture transforming vocabularies and their dynamic relationship.
+The book reminds the audience how food transcends cultures and contributes to the quality of the multicultural fabric of Canada and our global citizenship.

 What makes this book unique is the authenticity of the stories.